-6) The Trilateral Expert Group Swimway aims to develop measures to improve life cycle connectivity for fish, e. g. between tributaries and the Wadden Sea.
+5) The Trilateral Expert Group Swimway aims to develop measures to improve life cycle connectivity for fish, e. g. between tributaries and the Wadden Sea.

-Format: By pressing a green button at the Swimway Wadden Sea booth, the three Ministers will symbolically show their commitment for continuing the implementation of the Swimway Vision and Action Programme (as depicted in the Ministerial Declaration Wilhelmshaven) and to continue using windows of opportunity for improving ecological connectivity/ fish migratory routes (e.g., when existing structures, such as sluices are renovated).
+Format: By pressing a green button at the Swimway Wadden Sea booth, the three Ministers will symbolically show their commitment for continuing the implementation of the Swimway Vision and Action Programme (as depicted in the Ministerial Declaration Wilhelmshaven) and, in the next four years, to continue using windows of opportunity for improving ecological connectivity/ fish migratory routes (e.g., when existing structures, such as sluices are refurbished).

-Upon pressing the red button by the ministers, two poster walls with poster of sluice door will open and allow student(s) with stuffed pet-fish to pass.
+Upon pressing the red button by the ministers, two sluice doors (symbolized by two poster walls with posters of sluice doors) will open and allow student(s) with stuffed pet-fish to pass.
 The ministers will be handed one of the pet-fish each.

 Who will present and explain:

-Jeroen Huisman (Van Hall Larenstein University, Netherlands) will welcome the Ministers and introduce the topic
+Jeroen Huisman (Van Hall Larenstein University, Netherlands) will welcome the Ministers and introduce the topic.
+Synchronised with the introduction, cards with buzzwords (climate change, sea level rise, connectivity,…) may be shown.

-Fish and their ecological interactions with other species are integral for the function and structure of the Wadden Sea ecosystem.

-Many fish species, amongst them red list species, in the Wadden Sea are declining– due to various known and unknown reasons.

-We need to do more for implementation of the Trilateral Fish Targets and thereby for a healthy fish population.

-Climate change- induced alterations of inland water management and sea level rise will pose increasing challenges to migratory fish

-Various bottlenecks constricting life cycle connectivity of fish exist and need to be mitigated, among them physical barriers, anthropogenic mortality at different life stages and habitat destruction.

-Until 2050, numerous sluices and pumping stations need to be refurbished, offering a window of opportunity to consider life-cycle connectivity for migratory fish.

-The Trilateral Expert Group Swimway aims to develop measures to improve life cycle connectivity for fish, e. g. between tributaries and the Wadden Sea.

-With the trilateral SWIMWAY Wadden Sea and the the Swimway Vision and Action Programme we made a start – but still there are a number of barriers for fish that hinder free passage to their breeding grounds/completion of life cycle

-With pushing the red button we welcome the Ministers to symbolically open these sluice doors for ecological connectivity in the ONE Wadden Sea– symbolizing their commitment for the Swimway Vision and Action Programme and in the next four years to use windows of opportunity when existing structures are renovated to open migratory routes for fish.. and to encourage EG-Swiwmay to continue their work to improve life cycle connectivity for fish, e. g. between tributaries and the Wadden Sea.